 Hazardous waste that falls under the Resource and Recovery Act of 1976 (RCRA) needs to be properly identified, packaged, transported, and disposed of.
-As a hazardous waste generator, you are legally and financially responsible for that waste until it’s been properly treated and disposed of, from cradle to grave.
+As a hazardous waste generator, you are legally and financially responsible for the appropriate treatment and proper disposal of that waste, from cradle to grave.

 Because the onus falls on you to ensure your waste is disposed of properly, you must ensure that your hazardous waste disposal company is experienced, reputable, and knowledgeable.

 Choosing the wrong vendor can have drastic consequences for you and your business, so make sure before anything else that you vet this company for years in the business, honesty, and experience with your particular waste stream.

 Here are the 5 things you should know about hazardous waste disposal companies to help ensure you stay on top of regulations specific to your state:

 Any good vetting process begins with a thorough background check of your vendor.
 Along with the basics state and federal licenses, it is a good idea to formulate a list of questions that your vendor should be able to answer quite easily.

 Here are a few questions to ask in the research and interview process with the disposal company: